Monument in El Paso County, Colorado — The American Mountains (Southwest)

 Erected 1950 by the State Historical Society of Colorado from the Mrs. J.N.
 Hall Foundation and by the Zebulon Pike and Kinnikinnik Chapters, D. A. R., and by citizens of the Monument region.

 Location.
-39° 5.888′ N, 104° 52.588′ W. Marker is in Monument, Colorado, in El Paso County.
-Marker is on Davidson Street south of Colorado Route 105.
 Touch for map.
-The boulder and marker were moved across Davidson Street when the nearby shopping area was built.
 Marker is at or near this postal address: 18255 Davidson Street, Monument CO 80132, United States of America.
+Touch for directions.